-The project applies the simplified baseline methodology for selected small-scale CDM project activity AMS-III.D version 15 - "Methane recovery in animal manure management systems" /21/.
+The project applies the simplified baseline methodology for selected small-scale CDM project activity AMS-III.D version 17 - "Methane recovery in animal manure management systems" /18/.

-The project meets the applicability criteria of AMS-III.D version 15 as it is demonstrated that:
+The project meets the applicability criteria of AMS-III.D version 17 as it is demonstrated that:

 - The project activity recovers methane generated in the treatment of swine manure by installing methane recovery and combustion systems.
-The environmental legislation of Brazil does not permit discharge of effluent from swine farms to the water bodies /18/.
-The usual practice is to use the anaerobic open lagoon with methane emissions escaping to the atmosphere; - The livestock population in the 15 farms is managed under confined conditions.
-This was verified through reviewing the environment licenses of each farm /9/; - Manure or effluents generated after treatment in the anaerobic bio-digesters is not discharged into natural water resources.
-This was verified through reviewing the, applicable environment legislation /18/ and the environment licenses of each farm /9/;

-- The annual average temperature of baseline site (São Paulo, Paraná and Minas Gerais States) is 23 25 °C and hence higher than the methodology stipulated temperature of 5°C. This was verified through information available on INPE (National Institute of Space Research) web site /12/: - The retention time of waste in the anaerobic open lagoons has been demonstrated to be greater than 1 month, as verified through environmental licenses of each farm /9/.
-The depth of the open lagoons is greater than 1 meter, as verified through the site visit at the Fazenda Santana do Matão, Fazenda Taquara Branca, Sítio Santo Antônio and Sítio Ana Paula swine farms /29//30/ and pictures provided by the project participant for the remaining sites /26/; - No methane recovery and destruction by flaring, combustion or gainful use takes place in the baseline scenario as verified by pictures provided by the project participant for all farms /26/; - The project involves facilities to burn (flaring) all biogas generated by the digester; - The estimated emissions reductions of 49 850 tCO2e are lower than the limit 60 kt CO2 equivalent /2/; - The project involves the use of treated effluent for irrigation in farms and application of stabilized sludge on crops irrigation in farms, without any anaerobic conditions.
-The practice is to distribute the sludge over the field according the usual practice to improve the fertilization to the crop, as verified during the site visit at the Fazenda Santana do Matão, Fazenda Taquara Branca, Sítio Santo Antônio and Sítio Ana Paula swine farms /29//30/ and based on DNV's experience with swine production in Brazil.
-This is the only possible application to the use of effluent and stabilized sludge for crops irrigation, since to drain the effluent into a river is not in compliance with environmental regulations and the effluent is a good fertilizer for crop. - The storage time of the manure after removal from the animals' barns does not exceed 24 hours before being fed into the anaerobic digester as verified during the site visit /29//30/.
+The environmental legislation of Brazil does not permit discharge of effluent from swine farms to the water bodies /32/.
+The usual practice is to use the anaerobic open lagoon with methane emissions escaping to the atmosphere; - The livestock population in the 14 farms is managed under confined conditions.
+This was verified through reviewing the environment licenses of each farm /7/.
+This comply with para 1(a) of AMS-III.D version 17; - Manure or effluents generated after treatment in the anaerobic bio-digesters is not discharged into natural water resources.
+This was verified through reviewing the, applicable environment legislation /32/ and the environment licenses of each farm /7/.
+This comply with para 1(b) of AMS-III.D version 17; - The annual average temperature of baseline site (São Paulo, Paraná and Minas Gerais States) is 23 - 25 °C and hence higher than the methodology stipulated temperature of 5°C. This was verified through information available on INPE (National Institute of Space Research) web site /25/.
+This comply with para 1(c) of AMS-III.D version 17; - The retention time of waste in the anaerobic open lagoons has been demonstrated to be greater than 1 month, as verified through environmental licenses of each farm /7/.
+The depth of the open lagoons is greater than 1 meter, as verified through the site visit at the Fazenda Santana do Matão, Fazenda Taquara Branca and Sítio Ana Paula swine farms /35//36/ and pictures provided by the project participant for the remaining sites /12/.
+This comply with para 1(d) of AMS-III.D version 17; - No methane recovery and destruction by flaring, combustion or gainful use takes place in the baseline scenario as verified through the site visit at the Fazenda Santana do Matão, Fazenda Taquara Branca and Sítio Ana Paula swine farms /35//36/ and pictures provided by the project participant for all farms /12/.
+This comply with para 1(e) of AMS-III.D version 17; - The final sludge will be handled aerobically.
+It will be applied in the soil, according with the proper conditions and procedures, being assured that no methane emissions are resulting from this application.
+The project involves the use of treated effluent for irrigation in farms and application of stabilized sludge on crops irrigation in farms, without any anaerobic conditions.
+The practice is to distribute the sludge over the field according the usual practice to improve the field fertilization.
+This comply with para 2(a) of AMS-III.D version17; - The project involves facilities to burn (flaring) all biogas generated by the digester.
+This comply with para 2(b) of AMS-III.D version 17; - The storage time of the manure after removal from the animal's barns does not exceed 45 days before being fed into the anaerobic digester as the barns are connected directly withbiodigester, as verified during the site visits /35//36/.
+This comply with para 2(c) of AMS-III.D version 17;